-For off-schedule classes:
+For off-schedule classes\:

 The refund (100%, 50%, and 25%) schedule for off-schedule classes depends on the course start and end dates.
-Students can find the deadlines for their particular courses online in MyCentral.
-These are available in the Student tab, Records and Registration section in the Registration block using the "Check Refund and Withdrawal Dates" link.
+Students can find the deadlines for their courses online in MyCentral.

-Holidays, student breaks, and weekend days are not included in the refund schedules.
+\Holidays, student breaks, and weekend days are not included in the refund schedules.

-NOTE: In accordance with federal regulations, a financial aid recipient who officially or unofficially withdraws from UCM may be required to repay some or all of the grant and loan assistance credited to his or her UCM account, based on the date of withdrawal and last date of class attendance/participation for the semester.
+NOTE: In accordance with federal regulations, a financial aid recipient who officially or unofficially withdraws from UCM may be required to repay some or all the grant and loan assistance credited to his or her UCM account, based on the date of withdrawal and last date of class attendance/participation for the semester.

 Refund Appeals.
 A student who has completely withdrawn from UCM (all classes in a semester) and believes that a refund greater than the established schedule states should be issued may submit a written request to the Office of Student Experience and Engagement (ADM 214, 660-543-4114).
 Students who have dropped one or more courses for a semester, but not all classes may use the refund petition form in MyCentral.
-This can be found in the Student tab, in the Student Financial Services section, in the block Financial Services Forms.
 The reasons and unusual circumstances believed to justify a larger refund must be outlined in the written request.
 All requests for refunds must be submitted within two weeks of the end of the semester for which the fees were paid.

-If a special refund request is approved by any UCM office), any credit, or negative student account balance, generated as a result of the refund will be applied as follows:
+If a special refund request is approved by any UCM office, any credit, or negative student account balance, generated because of the refund will be applied as follows: